ImperialCollegeLondon/nuSTORM/01-nuSIM/31-Target/README.md

-This directory contains code for the nuSTORM target and horn.
+This directory contains code for the nuSTORM target and horn - and the resulting target distributions

+### v1
+The dirctory with single pion momentum central energies from the Marvin and Tiago generation

+### v2
+The dirctory with single pion momentum central energies from the Paul Jurj generation

 ### Geometry